KGRN ETF: China Clean Tech ETF | Renewable Energy

 Page 5

-China's economic growth has come with a corresponding increase in automobile ownership, construction projects and energy consumption, particularly coal consumption.
+China's economic growth has been accompanied by increases in automobile ownership, construction projects, and energy consumption, particularly coal consumption.

 Increase in Automobile Ownership